madelinben/arcade-canvas/README.md

 # Canvas Coding Challenges ✨
-A Collection of re-imagined games turned Challenges to practice Web Development.
+A Collection of re-imagined arcade games turned Challenges to practice Responsive Web Development and Handle User Interaction Cases.

-## 🚀 Web Development
+## 🚀 Site Structure
+***Gallery:***

 ***📁 Dynamic Pages:***
 * [x] Add a gallery tile to the home page for each project.
 * [x] Import the relevant files from a selected project's dir.